All the books in Jena's Hero series are connected but each is complete in itself.

 Gentle hands slid down her arms, ending in a squeeze that brought tears to her eyes.
 “Go on, because there’s more, isn’t there?”
 His voice had changed, softened, wrapping around her like a gentle breeze.

 Blast.
 She should never have mentioned the subject and so far today, had even managed to forget.
 Why had it surfaced now?
-“The doctor suspects a brain tumour,” she forced out, but the lump in her throat made the last word so difficult to pronounce, anyone would think she was the one with the damn problem.
+“The doctor suspects a brain tumor,” she forced out, but the lump in her throat made the last word so difficult to pronounce, anyone would think she was the one with the damn problem.

 Jeff’s hands dropped as he stepped back.
 “Se-ri-ous-ly?”